What Is Documentation in Aviation SMS?

 All of the above points provide a great combination of compliance documentation, proof of functional SMS, and records management.

-Employee performance monitoring is absolutely critical for building safety culture, understanding safety performance, and giving employees accountability for their safety behavior.
+Employee performance monitoring is absolutely critical for building a safety culture, understanding safety performance, and giving employees accountabilities for their safety behavior.
 Here are some resources that will prove immensely helpful to get you started: